The development of the total person results from a balanced approach to growth in self-expression.

 After school sports program teach basic Christian values of sportsmanship, cooperation and teamwork.
 The goal is to promote friendship, provide leadership opportunities and to help students develop a positive attitude towards athletic competition.

-Fall and winter sports teams compete in junior varsity and varsity teams, depending on the student’s grade level.
+Fall, winter and spring sports teams compete on junior varsity and varsity teams, depending on the student’s grade level.
 After-school sports are meant to be fun and can be very physical.
 Boys’ football practice begins in September and ends in November.

-Other sports include girls’ softball, boys’ basketball, girls’ volleyball and Spring coed soccer.
+Other sports include girls’ softball, boys’ and girls’ basketball, girls’ volleyball and Spring coed soccer.